theforeman/obsah/docs/source/development.rst

      --changelog CHANGELOG
                            The text for the changelog entry

-Now you might notice that this results in a ``obal changelog --changelog "my message"`` which feels a bit redundant.
+Now you might notice that this results in a ``obsah changelog --changelog "my message"`` which feels a bit redundant.
 That's why there's mapping built in.

 .. code-block:: yaml